Meet Our Team

 Meet Cana Sarnes

-Cana is an imaginative and energetic educator and counselor passionate about fostering curiosity, exploration, and connection.
-She believes learning thrives when children are trusted to follow their interests, engage with nature, and discover knowledge on their own terms.
+Cana is an imaginative and energetic educator/ counselor passionate about fostering curiosity, exploration, and connection.
+She believes that learning thrives when children are trusted to follow their interests, engage with nature, and discover knowledge on their own terms.

 With a background in counseling and a passion for nature-based education, Cana is dedicated to creating inclusive, child-led learning environments.
 Holding a bachelor's in psychology, a minor in art, and a master's in education in school counseling, she began her career implementing restorative justice and somatic techniques as a school counselor, witnessing firsthand the benefits of holistic support.
-Now a neurodivergent counselor with The Neurodiversity Collective, she empowers neurodiverse individuals by fostering safe spaces where their strengths are recognized and nurtured.
+She empowers neurodiverse individuals by fostering safe spaces where their strengths are recognized and nurtured.

 As Jacob’s Ladder Rescue’s Nature Homeschool Leader, Cana’s role is not to instruct but to hold space, provide gentle guidance, and support the incredible minds within this community as they uncover the lessons nature has to offer.
 She is dedicated to inclusive, anti-oppressive education, creating environments where learning is a shared experience rather than a top-down exchange.
 She believes education flourishes when children are trusted to follow their interests, ask questions, and engage with the world on their own terms.
 At Jacob’s Ladder Rescue Forest Homeschool Co-op, children are not just students—they are explorers, creators, and teachers in their own right.